windraak/qitlib/lib/qit/readme.txt

 You may do everything with these files except change the credentials.

 For now, this is a loner project, as I want to fully understand the full implementation of such a libary as qit.

+You may contact me at windraak at g mail dot com.